 Data, Research, and Vital Statistics - Vital Records

-The Maine CDC vital records office is located at 244 Water Street in Augusta, is available to take walk in requests.
+The Maine CDC vital records office located at 220 Capitol Street in Augusta, is available to take walk in requests.

 is a 24 hour turnaround time for all requests made in person.
 You will be given a choice to have

 your records mailed to you, or you can pick them up the following business day.

 The Program: Vital Records provides vital registration services and technical services for the general public, health care professionals, funeral directors, hospitals, state agencies, court officials, and municipal clerks in the registration of vital records from which statistics are gathered.